Luis Fernando Camacho: Incarceration

 Camacho's whereabouts remained unknown for hours following his arrest.
 Finally, at around 6:15 p.m., he landed at El Alto International Airport, at which point he was quickly transferred to police headquarters in La Paz.
 When presented to the Prosecutor's Office, the governor refrained from giving a statement on the case.
 Instead, he used his sworn declaration to deliver a public message, stating that he was "proud ... to have been part of the biggest fight in the history of Bolivia for freedom and democracy ...
 I always maintained my position that I could recount said feat in my [sworn] declaration."
-A virtual hearing on Camacho's case began the following day, in which the Prosecutor's Office levied charges of terrorism against the governor and requested six months of preventative detention.
+A virtual hearing on Camacho's case began the following day, in which the Prosecutor's Office levied charges of terrorism against the governor and requested six months of preventive detention.
 For its part, Camacho's defense filed an appeal requesting that the governor's arrest be annulled on the grounds that his rights were violated; however, the complaint was quickly declared "unfounded" and thrown out.
 A separate appeal filed with a different court was also rejected the following day, as was a third one heard in early 2023.

 Early on 30 December, Judge Sergio Pacheco of the Eighth Criminal Investigation Court of La Paz ruled that Camacho was "probably the author of the [alleged] crime of terrorism."
 For this, the judge imposed four months of preventative detention on the governor, to be carried out in Chonchocoro maximum security penitentiary.
 Shortly into his incarceration, Camacho began suffering severe health decompensation, as the combined forces of chronic illness, stress, and La Paz's high altitude caused him to undergo muscle and nerve paralysis.
 Despite requests from his family and lawyers, prison staff refused to transfer him to an outside hospital, all the while denying allegations that the governor had not been allowed access to internal medical care.
 Although his health later slightly improved, Camacho assured that, should he die, any blame would lie on President Arce.

+On 16 August 2023, Camacho underwent different medical checks to determine if he needed to be transferred to a medical facility for attention due to his health problems.
+The team of doctors who examined him determined, on 31 August, that Camacho could remain in prison, with a strengthened treatment for his hypertension.